multirobot-use/mission_planner/README.md

 12. Matlab setup

-To use ROS in Matlab we need the [ROS Toolbox](https://www.mathworks.com/products/ros.html).
-Once the toolbox is installed, to set up the Matlab-ROS connection, we need to open Matlab as admin (in order to be able to save Matlab's path) and then run the [gen_matlab_msgs](scripts/gen_matlab_msgs.m) script.
+To use ROS with Matlab, we need the [ROS Toolbox](https://www.mathworks.com/products/ros.html).
+Once the toolbox is installed, in order to set up the Matlab-ROS connection, you need to open Matlab as admin (to be able to save Matlab's path) and then run the [gen_matlab_msgs](scripts/gen_matlab_msgs.m) script.

 ```bash
 roscd mission_planner